Yusifx1/e621-scripts/README.md

 # e621-scripts

 Pool, set, tag and etc downloaders for e621

 Basic script that use curl and jq.
-Work with wget to but i planned for android download less.
-If you want i can write instruction or script.
-Now with all in one and removed direction variable selection because it was useless.
+If you want you can wget url list.
+Removed direction variable selection because it was useless.
 You can change it in code if you want select directory.
 Change dir=$"where you want" or $id typed by id begining of script.
 Also removed base.cfg.
 Now you should write varibles in main script (allinone.sh)

 Don't blame me pls.
 It's my first script ever.
 I writed it with phone on text editor and tested on termux.
 That's mean this must work on Android.
 Reason of writing this new api of site and only Android system usage.